NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 **Description:** Predicate specified in Input Edge is not defined as a predicate in specified version of Biolink.
 Replace with a proper predicate!

+### error.query_graph.nodes.uninformative

+**Message:** Missing informative node information.

+**Description:** Query graph must have at least one node with identifiers and/or categories available for query!

 ### error.query_graph.node.category.missing

 **Message:** Category is missing from node